 You don’t have to have a vivid imagination to understand why in accidents involving trucks, car drivers and passengers are much more likely to be severely injured than in collisions with other, smaller vehicles.
 A fully loaded commercial truck can weigh up to 30 times as much as a car so clearly the two vehicles are not equally vulnerable.
 If you or a loved one has had the misfortune to be harmed in a truck accident, it is crucial that you engage the services of a highly competent personal injury attorney, one who has a track record of success in winning significant damages for his or her deserving clients.

-In California, there are no better truck accident attorneys than Simon Estandi, Esq. and Joseph Shirazi, Esq., the lead attorneys of Compass Law Group, PC.
+In California, there are no better truck accident attorneys than Simon Estandi, Esq. and Joseph Shirazi, Esq., the lead attorneys of Compass Law Group, LLP.
 When you are injured in a truck accident, it is not only the physical size of the other vehicle that makes the lawsuit confrontation lopsided; it is also the fact that your legal adversary is likely to be a large, well-financed trucking corporation.

 Many of the causes of truck accidents run parallel to causes of car accidents, including: distracted driving, driver sleepiness or fatigue, and alcohol or drug impairment.

 Add to this the following facts and you may have a recipe for disaster: